 2. Go for easy to digest food

 Soups, broths, stews, casseroles help with your fluid intake too.
 But the real beauty of cooked, warm foods is that they are easier on the body when your digestion may not be as strong.
-They’re an easy to digest source of protein, vitamin A, zinc.
+They are easy to digest sources of protein, vitamin A, zinc and more.

-There’s many pre-made bone broths and soups around, remember to check the ingredients, it should just be meat, veg, spice and herbs and water really.
-No need for weird stuff.
-I have some Best of the Bone pastes winging their way to me, so check them out in my shop.
-Wholesome and nourishing.
+There are many pre-made bone broths and soups around, but remember to check the ingredients.
+It should just be meat, veg, spice and herbs and water really – no need for weird stuff.

 3. Use your herbs

-Herbal teas – like YEEP (yarrow, elder flower, echinacea and peppermint) and Immune glow (with echinacea, siberian ginseng and ginger), help boost fluid intake, reduce mucous congestion, modulate fever, increase white blood cells, and are anti-microbial, anti-oxidant, anti-inflammatory.
-I could talk forever about herbs and how awesome they are.
+These help boost fluid intake, reduce mucous congestion, modulate fever, increase white blood cells, and are anti-microbial, antioxidant, anti-inflammatory… I could talk forever about herbs and how awesome they are.
 But hopefully you get my drift.

 It’s important to check any interactions between medicines and herbs.
-They are natural, but effective and can change the way medications are metabolised by the body.
-So please check the label of your tea, and the info sheet of your medication, or get in touch and ask me.
-Find your tea match in my store.
-Or send me an email and I’ll help you work out which one is right for you and your symptoms.
+They are natural, but effective – meaning they can change the way medications are metabolised by the body.
+So please check the label of your tea, and the info sheet of your medication, or ask a qualified naturopath for guidance.